-We are not aware of any violations to laws and regulations pertaining to the environmental aspects.
-Our Malaysia factory has satisfied inspections by the relevant authorities, Jabatan Keselamatan Dan Kesihatan Pekerjaan Johor ("JKKP").
-Policies and standard operating procedures are put in place to ensure environmental compliance such as:
+To the best of our knowledge, there have been no breaches of environmental laws or regulations.
+Our manufacturing facility in Malaysia has successfully passed inspections conducted by the relevant authorities, including the Jabatan Keselamatan Dan Kesihatan Pekerjaan Johor ("JKKP").
+We have implemented comprehensive policies and standard operating procedures to maintain full compliance with environmental standards, including:

-- Making sure suppliers have obtained the required environmental certifications; - Informing employees the policies and procedures in the event of contamination; - Labelling applicable environmental requirements on products; - Using materials within limit of environmental requirements; - Using environmentally-friendly equipment; and - Applying precautionary principles to reduce or avoid negative impact on the environment.
+- Ensuring suppliers have obtained the required environmental certifications; - Informing employees of the policies and procedures in the event of contamination; - Labelling applicable environmental requirements on products; - Using materials within of environmental requirements limits; - Using environmentally-friendly equipment; and - Applying precautionary principles to reduce or avoid negative impact on the environment.

-To ensure our sustainability effort is conducted and reported to an acceptable industry standard, all Board Directors have completed the required course in sustainability for company directors.
+In order to uphold our commitment to sustainability and meet industry reporting standards, all members of the Board of Directors have successfully completed the mandatory sustainability course designed for company directors.